FILM: Following Instructions in Language with Modular Methods: Appendix

 \subsection{Semantic Mapping Module}

 Figure 8 is an illustration of the semantic mapping module.
 A depth map and instance segmentation is predicted from Egocentric RGB.
 Then the first and the later are respectively transformed into a point cloud and a semantic label of each point in the cloud, together producing voxels.
 The voxels are summed across height to produce the semantic map.
+Partial maps obtained at particular time steps are aggregated to the global map simply via “sum/ logical or.”

+We dynamically control the number of objects $C$ for efficiency (because there are more than 100 objects in total).
+All receptacle objects (for input to the semantic policy) and all non-receptacle objects that appear in the subtasks are counted in $C$.
+For example, in an episode with the subtask [(Pan, PickUp), (SinkBasin, Put), (Faucet, ToggleOn), (Faucet, ToggleOff), (Pan, PickUp), (Table, Put)], all receptacle objects and "Pan", "Faucet" will be the $C$ objects indicated on the map.